pantheon-systems/terminus-site-debug/README.md

 ```

 ## Configuration
 To configure the logs directory.
+This is one time only.
 ```
 terminus logs:set:dir /path/to/logs/directory
 ```